sajal353/r3f-jolt/README.md

 - `debug`: Enable debugging visualization (optional).
 - `mass`: The mass of the sphere (optional).
 - `material`: Material properties for friction and restitution (optional).
+- `bodySettingsOverride`: A function to override Jolt body creation settings (optional).

-### Returns
+#### Returns

-A tuple containing a reference to the Three.js mesh and the associated Jolt physics body and shape.
+A tuple containing a reference to the Three.js mesh and the associated Jolt physics body and sphere shape.

 ## `useTaperedCapsule`

 A hook for creating a static or dynamic tapered capsule-shaped physics body.

-### Parameters
+#### Parameters

 - `topRadius`: The top radius of the tapered capsule.
 - `bottomRadius`: The bottom radius of the tapered capsule.